push-protocol/push-whitepaper/introduction-section/introduction/high-level-application-flow-diagram.md

 # Protocol / Product Flow

-EPNS uses the following flow to ensure storage, broadcasting and sending notifications in a platform agnostic and decentralized way.
+Push uses the following flow to ensure storage, broadcasting and sending notifications in a platform agnostic and decentralized way.

 ![High level flow](../../.gitbook/assets/highleveldefi%20%281%29.jpg)